 13. If necessary, change the experiment length back to 10s.
 Make up your own distance graph.
 Turn the screen, if necessary, so that the walking person can see the screen.
 Use straight lines, no squiggles.
 Then see how well people in your group can duplicate on the screen the graph you draw.

 14. Can you make a graph with curved lines?

-Try to make the shapes shown below.
+Try to duplicate the shapes below.